Choosing an Optical Filter

-Select from our extensive range of standard filters or contact us with your requirements for an OEM quotation.
+Select from Dynasil’s extensive range of standard optical filters or contact us for a custom optical filter.

 This type of interference filter finds wide application in spectral analysis, particularly those in clinical chemistry, spectral radiometry, environmental testing, laser line separation, flame photometry and color separation where the required wavelengths are well known.